johannburkard/Waldbeere/README.md

 <body>
 ```

-### 3. Setting up Your Tests
+### 4. Setting up your tests

-The basis for a Waldbeere test is a section, which is something on the page that you want to modify.
+Waldbeere tests run in a section, which is the part of the page that you want to modify.
 You can modify

 * text
 * HTML